ahurta92/ams562-notes/lectures/6/classes1.rst

 - A member function with the same name as a class is a constructor

     - The constructor is used for initialization
-    - It is a compiler error to intialize a class that uses a constructor that requires an argument.
+    - It is a compiler error to initialize a class that uses a constructor that requires an argument.
 - Above you can find all the ways to call the argument constructor

-    - You can also use :code:`Data(2021,11,8)` but :code:`Date{2021,11,8}` is prefered because it indicates intialization
+    - You can also use :code:`Data(2021,11,8)` but :code:`Date{2021,11,8}` is preferred because it indicates initialization

 .. note::
     Notice that by adding a constructor we can no longer create uninitialized